qduong42/42_Inception/README.md

 ## Purpose

-Inception is in the 2nd last ring of the Core Curriculum(Studies) @42Wolfsburg.
+Inception is a project in the 2nd last ring of the Core Curriculum(Studies) @42Wolfsburg.

 ## Key concepts
 - Containerisation